top of page

 About Us

-Due to the hardwork and dedication from James C. McMillan, Floyd Newkirk, Vandorn Hinnant, John Rogers, Henry Sumpter, Candace Ray and Paula Young, the African American Atelier, Inc. was officially chartered and incorporated by the state of North Carolina on September 28, 1990.
+Thanks to the dedication of James C. McMillan, Floyd Newkirk, Vandorn Hinnant, John Rogers, Henry Sumpter, Candace Ray, and Paula Young, the African American Atelier was officially incorporated on September 28, 1990.
+Just months later, on January 13, 1991, the gallery opened its doors in an 800-square-foot space, debuting with the First Annual Founding Members Exhibition.

-Generous financial support by local residents and businesses including: Gerald and Althea Truesdale; Joseph and Georgia Williams, Joe and Eunice Dudley; Koury Corporation and Mechanics and Farmers Bank provided up fitting of the facility.
-Local supporters, friends and corporate leaders sustained the operation of the gallery during its first year because Atelier received no state or federal funds.
+Early financial support from local residents and businesses—including Gerald and Althea Truesdale, Joseph and Georgia Williams, Joe and Eunice Dudley, Koury Corporation, and Mechanics and Farmers Bank—helped bring the Atelier to life.
+During its first year, the gallery operated solely through community contributions, receiving no state or federal funding.

 bottom of page